Taehyun-Lee/discord_bot_tests/README.md

 # discord_bot_tests

-A repository to do some tests with python discord API.
+A repository to do some tests with python discord API (just play around a bit👍👍).

 ## Goal
 Make a bunch of .py files that contain simple tests that will run the bot.